rthen/win10-unfuck/README.md

 ------------------

-**Another warning:** "`data-harvesting-services-removal.bat`" will be flagged as malware, since it tries to automatically alter the hosts file.
-You can either allow it, or add the hosts manually via the "`data-harvesting-hosts.txt`" file.
+**Another warning:** `data-harvesting-services-removal.bat` will be flagged as malware, since it tries to automatically alter the hosts file.
+You can either allow it, or add the hosts manually via the `data-harvesting-hosts.txt` file.

 -----------------